serenacao/SALAD/design/concepts/ChallengeVerification/ChallengeVerification.md

 **effect** creates a new VerificationRequest with requester, approver, part, evidence and Approved set to False; adds it to VerificationRequests

+removeVerificationRequest(verificationRequest)

+**requires** verificationRequest is in VerificationRequests

+**effect** deletes verificationRequest from VerificationRequests

 verify(verificationRequest: VerificationRequest)

 **requires** verificationRequest is in VerificationRequests;

 **effect** sets Approved to True for the associated VerificationRequest

+**queries**

+\_getRequestDetails(verificationRequests: Array of VerificationRequest): Array of Part, Evidence, File, Requester, Approver, Approved

+**requires** every VerificationRequest in verificationRequests is in VerificationRequests

+**effect** returns Part, Evidence, File, Requester, Approver, Approved for each VerificationRequest in verificationRequests

+\_getRequesterActiveRequests(user: User): Array of VerificationRequest

+**requires** nothing

+**effect** returns every verificationRequest with Requester as user in VerificationRequests and Approved as False

+\_getApproverActiveRequests(user: User): Array of VerificationRequest

+**requires** nothing

+**effect** returns every verificationRequest with Approver as user in VerificationRequests and Approved as False

+\_isRequested(part: Part, user: User): Boolean

+**requires** nothing

+**effect** returns True if there is a verificationRequest with part and Approver as user and Approved as False